Rapid Valley, South Dakota: Geography

 According to the United States Census Bureau, the CDP has a total area of 10.1 square miles (26.3 km^{2}), all land.

 Rapid Valley is considered an unincorporated suburb of Rapid City, and is located five minutes east of Rapid City on the prairie.

-Controversy
+Cityscape

 Rapid Valley is often portrayed as the ideal example of urban sprawl.
 Many subdivisions are located in Rapid Valley.
 Rapid City has repeatedly made attempts at annexing Rapid Valley and while sections have been annexed, most attempts fail.